craftercms/docs/source/by-role/architect/index.rst

 * In-context and in-place editing of headless content (Headless+)
 * Workflow of authored content from the first edit, through staging, and finally to a live state
-* DevContentOps and the flow of code, content, and team cadence
+* :ref:`DevContentOps` and the flow of code, content, and team cadence

 |hr|